funkelab/quac/docs/tutorials/train.md

         raven2.png
 ```

-A training dataset is defined in `quac.training.data` which will need to be given three directories: a `source` a `reference` and a `validation`.
-The `source` and `reference` directories can be the same.
+A training dataset is defined in `quac.training.data` which will need to be given two directories: a `source` and a `reference`.
+These directories can be the same.

+The validation dataset will need the same information.

 For example:
 ```python